 Some of the great Indo-Islamic architectural wonders include:

-Building massive forts with embattlement was a regular feature in medieval times, often symbolizing the seat of power of a king.
+Building massive forts with battlespaces was a regular feature in medieval times, often symbolizing the seat of power of a king.

 Directing heights were utilised to great advantage in the formation of forts.
-Another feature was concentric circles of outer walls as in Golconda that the enemy had to breach at all stages before getting in.
+Another feature was the concentric circles of outer walls in Golconda, where the enemy had to break all barriers before getting in.

 Some of the remarkable forts are the Fort of Chittor (Rajasthan), Gwalior (MP), Daulatabad-earlier Devgiri (Maharashtra), and Golconda (Hyderabad).

-Another marvellous creation, the sthamba or tower was the minar, a common feature in the sub-continent.
+Another marvellous creation, the tower or the minar, is a common feature in the sub-continent.

 The most breathtaking minars of medieval times are indeed the Qutub Minar in Delhi and Chand Minar at Daulatabad.

-The everyday use of the minars was for the azaan or call to prayer, basically used for religious purposes.
-Its phenomenal height, however, was taken as a symbol to represent the might and power of the ruler.
+The everyday use of the minars was for the azaan or called to prayer, basically used for religious purposes.
+Its phenomenal height, however, was taken as a symbol to represent the strength and power of the ruler.

-Monumental structures over graves of rulers and royalty were a popular feature of medieval India.
+Monumental structures over the graves of rulers and royalty were a popular feature of medieval India.

-Some well-known tombs across India are those of Ghyasuddin Tughlaq, Humayun, Adur Rahim Khan-i-Khanan, Akbar, and Itmaduddaula.
+Some well-known tombs of famous Emperors across India are those of Ghyasuddin Tughlaq, Humayun, Adur Rahim Khan-i-Khanan, Akbar, and Itmaduddaula.